 The Koori Court was formed by the Victorian Labor government in 2003, in response to several problems.
 According to then attorney-general Rob Hulls, indigenous offenders in Victoria were 11 times more likely to be jailed than non-indigenous offenders.
 This was due, in large part, to non-attendance at court hearings.
 Inquiries and consultation conducted in the late 1990s found that indigenous offenders were intimidated by the formality and procedures of criminal hearings in the Magistrate’s Court.
-Many also did not have access to legal advice or representation, and did not understand the options available to them, after they had been charged with a criminal offence.
+Many also did not have access to legal advice or representation and did not understand the options available to them, after they had been charged with a criminal offence.
 In this situation, many indigenous offenders found it easier to not show up to court.
 These inquiries recommended changes that would make Victoria’s legal system less culturally alienating for indigenous people, and thus encourage them to attend court hearings.

 Some of the features and procedures of the Koori Court include:

 Indigenous status.
-The accused person must identify as an Aboriginal or Torres Strait Islander, and must be accepted as such by the Aboriginal and Torres Strait Islander community.
+The accused person must identify as an Aboriginal or Torres Strait Islander and must be accepted as such by the Aboriginal and Torres Strait Islander community.

 Jurisdiction.
 He or she must be charged with an offence that falls within the jurisdiction of the Magistrates’ Court.
 If the charge relates to a sexual offence (as determined by the Sentencing Act) or a family violence matter, then it must be dealt with by the mainstream Magistrates’ Court.
 Breaches of previous sentencing orders by the Koori Court must also be heard by the Magistrates’ Court.

 Guilty plea.
 The accused person must intend pleading guilty to the charge.
 There is no facility in the Koori Court for contested matters.
-They must also consent to having their charge dealt with by the Koori Court.
+They must also consent to have their charge dealt with by the Koori Court.

 Location.
 The Koori Court meets intermittently in various locations around Victoria, including Melbourne, Broadmeadows, Bairnsdale, Shepparton, Mildura, Moe, Swan Hill and Warrnambool.
 Dates for Koori Court hearings are determined by the Chief Magistrate of Victoria.